 Geelong Performing Arts Centre (GPAC) was built on the enthusiasm and commitment of the Greater Geelong Community with a need for a high quality facility for the benefit of our artists and audiences.

 GPAC opened in 1981 with performing arts, functions, events and customer service in mind.
-With over nine spaces, it boasts two theatres, four conference and event spaces, a restaurant and cafe.
+With over nine spaces, it boasts two theatres, conference and event spaces, a bar and cafe.